Optimaton/string-utils/README.md

 ---
 string-utils: >-
-  It is a small lightweight C/C++ library that helps in string utilities like searching for a substring, finding the position of substring in a string etc but with added functionalities like choosing algorithm
+  It is a small lightweight C/C++ library written in C that helps in string utilities like searching for a substring, finding the position of substring in a string etc but with support for specifying the algorithm of your choice
 ---

 # Example:

-## In C
 **Prototype of `is_substring` function:**

 ```c